 From the Main Entrance, cross Station Parade at the pelican crossing to Victoria Gardens, Turn Right on the pavement and pass underneath the overhead walkway and pass the public toilets on your left.
 Take the next Turn Left into Cambridge Street (sign missing), then immediately Turn Right down Beulah Street.
 Follow Beulah Street to the bottom, (note the circular design on the pavement halfway down).
 At the foot of Beulah Street Turn Left to reach Harrogate Theatre.

 Q1.
 On the brown plaque by the entrance to Harrogate Theatre; what date did Harrogate Theatre open?
+[Harrogate Theatre - SP Royal Connection - visit]

 Continue passing Theatre and go ahead along Oxford Street to the Halifax at 24 Oxford Street.
 Turn Right after the Halifax and go downhill on Cheltenham Crescent (no sign until end, Cambridge Road is to the left as you Turn Right).
 Note the Majestic Hotel ahead.
 Bear left at the junction remaining on Cheltenham Crescent and continue to reach Kings Road at the traffic lights.
 Cross Kings Road at the traffic lights.
-Ahead are the Exhibition Halls of Harrogate Conference Centre.
+Ahead are the Exhibition Halls of Harrogate Conference Centre [SP Royal Connection - visit].
 Turn Left along Kings Road, then Turn Right at the traffic lights to see the Royal Hall (Kursaal).
+[Kursaal - SP Royal Connection - 2 x plaques].
 Return to the traffic lights and cross the road to Crescent Gardens, note the former Council Offices (stone building) on your right.
-Go to the middle of Crescent Gardens.
+Go to the middle of Crescent Gardens. (public toilets to the right in the gardens).

 Q2.
 In the glass pavilion at the centre of the garden is a statue of Cupid & Psyche.
-On the information boards (at base of statue), look at No.4 about the Royal Baths.
-What did the Royal Baths replace?
+On the information boards (at base of statue), look at No.3 History of the Royal Pump Room.
+When was the Royal Pump Room opened?

-Cross the road opposite Crescent Gardens at the traffic island with care and go left to pass the Tourist Information Office.
-Continue past the Royal Baths building (now a Chinese restaurant) to the traffic lights.
+Cross the road opposite Crescent Gardens at the traffic island with care and go left to pass the Royal Baths building (now a Chinese restaurant) to the traffic lights.
 Turn Right up Parliament Street.
 Note the Turkish Baths on your right, all that remains in use of Harrogate's spa history and then the former Winter Gardens.
 At the top note the cenotaph war memorial to the left by the pelican crossing.